If you want to be a successful yoga instructor, build a brand and set yourself apart, you must have the right yoga instructor qualification.

 Resources – To help you achieve your qualification, what learning resources and materials will you receive?
 Videos, manuals, access to an online system, practice quizzes?
 Every learner is different so it’s important you feel like you have everything you need.

 Recognition and endorsement – Is the yoga instructor qualification accredited by an awarding body (YMCA Awards, Active IQ et al)?
-Have the likes of CIMSPA and REPs given it their endorsement?
+Have the likes of CIMSPA given it their endorsement?

 In your search to find your ideal training provider, you’re well within your right to enquire about all of the above.
 Any reputable provider will be up front about course costs, who they’re accredited by and what learning resources and support you’ll receive.
 If the provider is not forthcoming in any way, it’s probably best to give them a wide berth.